Mental model: History

 The term mental model is believed to have originated with Kenneth Craik in his 1943 book The Nature of Explanation.
 Georges-Henri Luquet in Le dessin enfantin (Children's drawings), published in 1927 by Alcan, Paris, argued that children construct internal models, a view that influenced, among others, child psychologist Jean Piaget.

+Jay Wright Forrester defined general mental models thus: